 If that doesn’t keep you busy, you could always start a side skydiving project.
 Make the dropzone new creepers, create the ultimate video upload system, or edit all that Go-Pro footage.
 Pick a mission and get rocking!

 If you have to suffer a winter with no skydives, stay warm and use that energy wisely!
 Be productive, increase those skills, and sneak away someplace new to meet some new friends.

 Wanna get away?
-See what Fury Coaching has planned for the winter now!
+See check out Fury Events and Tunnel Options for the winter now!

 |Fury Tunnel Coaching Lab - Oceanside CA||iFly Oceanside||